-- 6) Recieve the MOTOR ON term and simply turn on the spindle motor (turn the disk at 300 RPM).
+- 5) Some drives put out a READY status to indicate that they are ready for additional commands.
+6) Recieve the MOTOR ON term and simply turn on the spindle motor (turn the disk at 300 RFM).
 7) Recieve the DIRECTION command on a SEEK or STEP to a command (IN/OUT).
 8) Recieve the SIDE command (DS drives only) to select head 1 or 2.
 9) Recieve the STEP command (after DIRECTION) to move the head(s) to the one track (cylinder) the CPU and controller decide has the sector(s) you are looking for.
 10) Recieve the WRITE GATE (enable writing circuitry) command for preparing the drive to convert the digital data that will be coming on the WRITE DATA line and gate it to the WRITE HEAD part of the HEAD as analog data.
+The HEAD has both READ and WRITE windings in it.
 11) Provide the CONTROLLER with the READ DATA coming from the READ part of the HEAD in a modified and amplified state.
 This includes ALL DATA that the HEAD reads (PREAMBLE, HEADER INFORMATION, DATA, and CHECK SUM).
-It is not smart and must leave it up to the controller to decide if it is pares).
+It is not smart and must leave it up to the controller to decide if it is at the right TRACK, SECTOR, and if the DATA is correct, CHECK SUM compares). pares).